Nachimak28/lewd-image-detector-lit-app/README.md

-# WIP - Demo showing integration of Bumble's lewd image detector model into a Chat app
+# Demo showing integration of Bumble's lewd image detector model into a Chat app

 This is a simple demo showing integration of [Bumble's Lewd Image detector model](https://github.com/bumble-tech/private-detector) into a chat app.

 ## What's the need for this project?
 This project shows the power of using reusable lightning apps which Companies without an in-house ML team or necessary acumen can simply integrate into their existing workflows by doing an extremely simple thing like making an API call.

 ## Why this topic?
 The topic is sensitive and serves as an important step in content moderation and cyber-flashing for social platforms.
 A lot of social media platforms still [employ people to do content moderation](https://www.livemint.com/news/india/inside-the-world-of-india-s-content-mods-11584543074609.html).
 A lot of effort has already been put into [AI based content moderation](https://www.forbes.com/sites/forbestechcouncil/2022/06/14/the-growing-role-of-ai-in-content-moderation/?sh=c7135534a178) approaches and is an active area of research.
 Automated content moderation ensures that no humans read your data (if users care about privacy) especially if harmful content is shared over chat applications for say - Dating platforms.